splunk/splunk-connect-for-snmp/docs/configuration/step-by-step-poll.md

 # An example of a polling scenario

-We have 4 hosts we want to poll from:
+In the following example, there are 4 hosts you want to poll from:

 1. `10.202.4.201:161`
 2. `10.202.4.202:161`